radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 ## Steps for Deployment

-1. **Set up values.yaml file for Helm deployment**
+1. **Set up the `values.yaml` file for Helm deployment**

-   Create a file named `values.yaml`.
-In your `values.yaml`, ensure that you have the following properties at minimum.
-Note that the values of the properties such as `storageClass`, `resources`, etc., will differ depending on your use case, cloud provider, and storage requirements.
-Replace the resource, heap, and volume values below with the row you selected in [Sizing the Deployment](#sizing-the-deployment).
-Work with your Radiant Logic Solution Engineer to customize your Helm configuration.
+   Create a `values.yaml` file.
+Ensure that it includes at least the following properties.
+Values such as `storageClass` and `resources` vary by use case, cloud provider, and storage requirements.
+Work with your Radiant Logic solutions engineer to customize your Helm configuration.

+   The example below shows the required structure and placeholder values.
+It is not a sizing recommendation.
+Before you deploy, replace `resources`, `FID_SERVER_JOPTS`, and `persistence.size` with the values from the row you select in [Sizing the Deployment](#sizing-the-deployment).

    **Example `values.yaml` file:**